MeteoSwiss/probtest/README.md

 Reference data, crucial for validating the outcomes of our tests and detecting any deviations in `probtests` results, is maintained in the [tests/data](tests/data) directory.
 This approach guarantees that our tests are both comprehensive and reliable, safeguarding the integrity of our codebase.

-### Code formatting
+### Formatting probtest source code

-Code is formatted using black and isort.
+The probtest source code is formatted using multiple formatters.
 Please install the pre-commit hooks (after installing all Python requirements including the `pre-commit` package):

 ```console
 pre-commit install
 ```

 This hook will be executed automatically whenever you commit.
 It will check your files and format them according to its rules.
 If files have to be formatted, committing will fail.
-Just commit again to finalize the commit.
+Just stage and commit again to finalize the commit.
 You can also run the following command, to trigger the pre-commit action without actually committing:
 ```console
 pre-commit run --all-files
 ```

-If you are using VSCode with the settings provided by this repository in `.vscode/settings.json` formatting is already enabled on save.